mx4492/freeswitch-minimal-conf/README.md

 for configuring a new system by "adding" required features (instead of removing them as one would do if one starts with the default configuration).

+This folder also includes the corresponding `modules.conf` that lists the modules that are required to get this configuration working.